Drinking Water Materials

 Poland Public Health Institute Issues Expert Opinion on Ultra-Processed Food and Launches Online Hygienic Attestation Portal

-Poland has issued a formal expert opinion on ultra-processed food risks and launched a digital portal for mandatory hygienic certifications.
-These moves signal a shift toward stricter food classification and modernize the administrative process for product safety and conformity testing.
+Poland has published a formal expert opinion on the health risks of ultra-processed foods and transitioned its hygienic certification process to a mandatory digital portal.
+These developments signal a move toward stricter food classification and modernize the administrative requirements for product safety and conformity testing.

 pzh.gov.plPolandPoland